aristotaloss/fernflower-improved/README.md

  - Current FernFlower (well, at the time of writing) has a bug where some literals were output as '&eacute;&euro;' because the literal was printed as a char, which gave really messy code.
 I changed this bit to print the literal integer value.
  - In if-statements, FernFlower will format `if (7 == obj)` to `if (obj == 7)` (completely personal preference).
  - Added the option to order fields by their initialization order using the `fdo` argument.
+ - Extract your decompiled jars using the `-ext=1` argument (By default FernFlower does NOT extract).

 # License

 http://www.apache.org/licenses/LICENSE-2.0